alexa/alexa-skills-kit-sdk-for-nodejs/README.md

 *[English](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/blob/2.0.x/README.md) | [日本語](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/blob/2.0.x/README.ja.md)*

-The ASK SDK v2 for Node.js makes it easier for you to build highly engaging skills by allowing you to spend more time on implementing features and less writing boiler-plate code.
+The ASK SDK v2 for Node.js makes it easier for you to build highly engaging skills by allowing you to spend more time on implementing features and less on writing boilerplate code.

 ## Package Versions